 Housing Law Clinic – 7246

-The Housing Law Clinic is a three-credit, one-semester clinic on landlord-tenant law, first offered in 1997.
-Veteran housing attorneys from Mid-Minnesota Legal Aid work with student directors to supervise students in representing tenants facing eviction, housing repair problems, utility shutoff and lockouts, and eviction cases in their rental history in Hennepin County Housing Court.
+Under the supervision of a veteran Mid-Minnesota Legal Aid housing attorney, this clinic is grounded in the development of practical skills necessary to effectively represent low income tenants facing eviction, housing repair problems, utility shutoff and lockouts, and eviction cases in their rental history in Hennepin County Housing Court.